 Celiac disease is an autoimmune disorder that causes damage in the small intestine and indigestion when consuming gluten; a protein found in wheat, rye and barely.

 The exact cause of Celiac Disease is unknown.
 However, just like many allergies, it’s mainly genetic.
 About 1 in 141 people in the U.S. have Celiac Disease.

 The highly trained gastroenterologists at KU Wichita can evaluate your symptoms and discuss treatment options.
-Call (316) 293-3455 to schedule an appointment today!
+Call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 Diagnosis and Symptoms

 Celiac Disease may seem just like an inconvenience for people who like breads, but it actually can lead to other complications.
 If left undiagnosed and untreated, Celiac Disease can lead to iron deficiency (anemia), lactose intolerance, vitamin deficiencies, infertility and much more.
 In fact, studies have shown that if left undiagnosed by the age of 20, your chances of developing another intolerance or autoimmune disorder is 34%.

 Only about one third of people with Celiac Disease experience major digestive symptoms.
 Symptoms of Celiac Disease include: